23W-GBAC/Jokestevens/automation.md

 Learning Moment:
 Using Selenium to wait for AJAX to finish its business.
 Now we're talking!
 Our script evolves as we adapt to the challenges thrown our way.

-🔄 Dancing with Dynamism
-As we waltz through the web scraping realm, we encounter the wild beast known as dynamic content.
-This isn't your average HTML; it's content that shows up fashionably late, and we need to be patient.

 🧩 Using Selenium to Wait for Dynamic Content